aborroy/alfresco-fix-extracter-update/README.md

-# Asynchronous Extractor Patch (MNT‑25250)
+# Asynchronous Extractor Patch (MNT-25250)

 > Fix for Alfresco Content Services 7.x / 23.x / 25.x that prevents lost or incomplete metadata updates when the legacy `extracter.Asynchronous` bean processes file updatings.

-This repository ships a drop‑in **JAR module** that transparently overrides Alfresco’s default asynchronous metadata extractor with an improved implementation (`EnhancedAsynchronousExtractor`) delivered under Hyland ticket **MNT‑25250**.
+This repository ships a drop-in **JAR module** that transparently overrides Alfresco’s default asynchronous metadata extractor with an improved implementation (`EnhancedAsynchronousExtractor`) delivered under Hyland ticket **MNT-25250**.

 ## When you need this patch

 If updating a file does not trigger the `extract-metadata` action on the new content, you need to apply this patch.

-The patch applies to the following Share UI actions:
+The patch applies to the following Alfresco operations and clients:

+### Share UI actions
-* `Edit in Alfresco Share`: Opens the document metadata form in Share for editing with content field
+* **Edit in Alfresco Share** — opens the document metadata form in Share for editing with content field
-* `Upload New Version`: Replaces the current file with a newly uploaded version
+* **Upload New Version** — replaces the current file with a newly uploaded version

+### CMIS operations
+* **CMIS check-in / check-out** — ensures `extract-metadata` is executed after a new version is created via CMIS clients such as **CMIS Workbench**
+* This is handled by the new `ExtractOnNewVersionBehaviour` class, which binds to the `AfterCreateVersion` policy so that metadata extraction runs even when updates occur through CMIS instead of Share or REST.

+Together, the asynchronous extractor and version behaviour ensure **consistent metadata extraction** across all upload and update paths (Share, ADF, CMIS, REST, WebDAV).

 ## Quick start